chrisscholl16/BlueTeamStore/ReadMe.txt

 Blue Team Store
 ##########################################################################################################################################

-Created by: Alysha Marin, Christopher Scholl, Trang Huffman, Dylan Moreland,
+Created by: Alysha Marin, Christopher Scholl, Trang Huffman, Dylan Moreland, Alexander Cline

 This program is a Python program, made with flask web framework and using HTML